collect1on/Industrial-Technology-Research-Institute-work-example/README.md

-# Industrial-Technology-Research-Institute-work-example Generative AI Internship Project (Dec 2024 – Apr 2025)
+# Industrial-Technology-Research-Institute Generative AI Internship Project Work Example (Dec 2024 – Apr 2025)

 This repository documents my work during my internship at the **Industrial Technology Research Institute (ITRI), Taiwan**, as part of the **Generative AI Large Language Model Project**.
 Due to a **Non-Disclosure Agreement (NDA)**, I am unable to share the project source code.
 Instead, this repository serves as a record of my contributions and includes presentation slides that summarize my work.